OpenModelica/OpenModelica/README.Linux.txt

 $ autoconf
 # Skip some pieces of software to ease installation and only compile the base omc executable
+# If you have a working and compatible omc that is not on the PATH, you can use --with-omc=path/to/omc to speed up compilation
-$ ./configure --prefix=/usr/local --without-rml --without-omc --disable-modelica3d
+$ ./configure --prefix=/usr/local --without-rml --disable-modelica3d
 $ make
 $ sudo make install